 View the guide with a map in either doc or pdf format or join one of our organised walks.

 The £330,00 that the developers of Heatherton gave the council for leisure facilities needs using before April 2019.
-So we are putting forward ideas for how to use it.
-See our Parks → Heatherton 106 page.
+Projects have been done on several parks and will be finishing in spring 2019.

 Car parking available at top of Carlisle Avenue

 Entrances from Rosamonds Ride, Wilson Ave.,Field Rise, Blagreaves Lane, lots of drives off Nevisons Drive.